Abby Mukiibi Nkaaga

-Abby Mukiibi Nkaaga is a Ugandan multi-award winning actor, comedian, director producer, and radio personality, recognised for theatre plays, film, television and radio.
+Abby Mukiibi Nkaaga is a Ugandan actor, comedian, director producer, and radio personality, recognised for theatre plays, film, television and radio.
 He is the founder of Afri Talent, a Ugandan drama group and veteran radio presenter at 88.8 CBS in Kampala.
 He has played mostly military roles in films such as The Last King of Scotland (Masanga), Sometimes in April (Colonel Bagosora), The Silent Army (Michel Obeke) and The Mercy of the Jungle (Major).
-He was listed #1 on the list of the ten best Ugandan comedians by Big Eye in 2015.
+He was listed #1 on the list of the ten best Ugandan com..edians by Big Eye in 2015.

-Career
+Career.

 Theatre

 Nkaaga started out as a supporting cast member at his uncle Omugave Ndugwa's theatrical drama group The Black Pearls in 1988.
 He worked on several productions but started getting recognition when he played a lead role on Ziribasanga Ne Sanyu.
 At the time such roles were reserved for Fred Kalule, Ndugwa, and Omulangira Kayondo, the big stars of the time.

 When Kato Lubwama and some of his friends left The Black Pearls in 1993, Nkaaga also started Afri Talent with his other colleagues Ruth Wanyana, Brenda Nanyonjo, Michael Mabira, Bob Bulime and John Segawa.
 His breakout role in Afri Talent was when he acted as Chombe, a ruthless leader who didn’t care about the plight of soldiers' families.
 His performance attracted UPDF army commander Gen Mugisha Muntu who praised Mukiibi for the performance.
 He received an award for Best Actor at the Uganda National Theater Awards in 1994 when he played Kabaka Muteesa II in Saagala Agalamidde.
 His other works in theatre include Ekitangaala Munzikiza, Omuyaga Mu Makoola, Omusaayi Gw’obutiko, Olujegere Lw’obulamu, Galimpitawa with The Black Pearls and Order, The Best of Abby and Patricko, Ensitaano, Safari, Sebalamu, Tebesigwa, Mbyaase and Akandolindoli at Afri Talent.